fpolit/ama-framework/README.md

 * HPC Cluster (only if you want to submit attacks in a cluster of computers with `Slurm`)

 Visit our [wiki](https://github.com/fpolit/ama-framework/wiki), there you can find guides to install them properly.
+Also visit [depends](https://github.com/fpolit/ama-framework/tree/master/depends) directory, there you can find python scripts and spack packages to automatize ama's dependencies.

 ## Installation